 To get the most out of a Chester County PA Visit, refer to this Brandywine Valley companion piece.

 VISIT: Chanticleer Garden Wayne

 Every gardener is like Oscar Hammerstein’s Optimist.
 For the very act of planting is based on hope for a glorious future. – Adolph Rosengarten, Jr., benefactor, who left this property to the Chanticleer Foundation upon his death.

 At 35 acres, and with 60,000 visitors a year, Chanticleer, opened to the public in 1993, is smaller and more intimate than nearby Longwood Gardens.
 (Longwood averages 1.5 million visitors per year).

 But this former private estate of the aptly named Rosengarten family is a genuine “find” in the rural landscape of rolling hills, farms, and country homes.

 Interestingly, people from England (and Martha Stewart, who comes on occasion) have discovered Chanticleer.
 Many compare this small “Pleasure Garden” favorably to Longwood.

-The grounds are embellished with hand-crafted and uniquely designed functional sculptures – benches, water fountains (constructed to send excess water back into the flower beds), whimsical Plant List boxes, and even a pedestrian bridge shaped like a fallen tree – fashioned with great care by five titled gardeners who each have complete authority over a designated section of the garden.
+The grounds are embellished with hand-crafted and uniquely designed functional sculptures.
+Five titled gardeners fashion benches, water fountains (constructed to send excess water back into the flower beds) whimsical Plant List boxes, and even a pedestrian bridge shaped like a fallen tree with great care.
+Each of the five has complete authority over a designated section of the garden.

 A new Elevated Walkway, paved with springy shredded tires and pervious material, snakes downhill, making it easy to get to the meadow, an area blitzed through with bulbs that bloom in the Fall.